SCCapstone/SoundClout/README.txt

 The code within requires proper configuration of bluetooth on both the Pi, and the client computer.

 The code will NOT WORK without proper configuration

+The testing for this application was done with Junit and can be found in ProgramFiles/src/testing.